 22. San Diego

 It may seem amazing to be able to get to a legit snow-covered village in less than three hours, but Big Bear is a doable drive and worth it at any time of year for the breathtaking views.
 When the snow melts, gorgeous hiking, boating, the Big Bear Alpine Zoo, and the Alpine Slide all await.

 24. Joshua Tree

 When a patch of desert is so famous it gets its own U2 album, you really have to go.
-This beloved national park is just about two hours from LA and offers a variety of landscape, including plenty of those eery-looking trees that gave the park its name.
+Joshua Tree National Park is just about two hours from LA and offers a variety of landscapes, including plenty of those eerie-looking trees that gave the park its name.

-This cozy town is so relaxed comfortable footwear is required by law (no joke).
+Carmel-by-the-Sea is so relaxed, comfortable footwear is required by law (no joke).
 Enjoy the beach, surprisingly kid-friendly fine dining, and even family-friendly wine tasting.
 Just remember to leave your high heels at home.